2018 Canoe Tours

-Spring Season: April 1-June 18 (Fridays, Saturdays & Sundays)
+Spring Season: April 1-May 31 (Fridays, Saturdays & Sundays)

 Have you ever wanted to take a canoe trip on Cedar Creek with a park ranger?
 The park offers a limited number of free guided canoe tours each year allowing visitors to experience the Congaree Wilderness in a unique way.
 While on the creek, rangers will talk about the natural and cultural history of the last remaining old-growth bottomland forest in the United States.
 Visitors will see large bald cypress, loblolly pine and a variety of wildlife while on the tour.
 Would you like to join us?